Recycling

 your local government authority arranges a door-to-door collection

-(this is sometimes called kerbside recycling) or you take your
+(this is sometimes called curbside recycling) or you take your

-recycled items along to a local recycling centre and place them in
+recycled items along to a local recycling center and place them in

 separate containers.